raduandrei-source/CutVisor/Docs/index.md

 **Width variation** covers the case where you intentionally buy stock that is slightly wider than the finished piece, and rip it to width on the table saw.
 For example: you need pieces that are 148mm wide, but your supplier only stocks 150mm boards.
 With a width variation of 5mm, CutVisor will match your 148mm pieces to 150mm stock, knowing you'll rip off 2mm.

-At the default value of 0mm, this is disabled — a 150mm stock will not be offered for a 148mm piece, and a 200mm stock will not be offered for a 150mm piece regardless of how high you set measurement tolerance.
-This prevents accidental matches between completely different stock sizes.
+By default, width variation is set to 10mm — a piece up to 10mm narrower than an available stock width is matched automatically, on the assumption you'll rip it down.
+A 148mm piece will be matched to 150mm stock (2mm to rip off), but a 150mm piece will not be matched to a 200mm stock — 50mm is well outside the default range, which prevents accidental matches between genuinely different stock sizes regardless of how high you set measurement tolerance.

-Only raise width variation when you have a specific ripping step in your workflow.
+Set it to 0mm if you never rip to width and want only close, non-ripped matches.
+Raise it if ripping is a routine step in your workflow and your boards differ more from your target widths than the default covers.

 ### Rip-cut warning